Table of contents

 1. Verify your company information.

-It’s easy to overlook, but don’t forget to double-check that your business information is accurate for 2018 W-2s and 1099s.
+It’s easy to overlook, but don’t forget to double-check that your business information is accurate for 2019 W-2s and 1099s.
+If you’ve moved, changed the name of your business (or any other pertinent business information), or gotten a new EIN, you’ll need to ensure this is updated on all tax forms.

 2. Verify employee and contractor data.